dotnet/windows-desktop/docs/win10apis/README.md

 ### Requirements

-The Microsoft.Windows.SDK.Contracts NuGet packages are designed to only support projects configured to use [Package Reference](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files) as their package management format.
+The Microsoft.Windows.SDK.Contracts NuGet packages are designed for .NET Framework 4.6+ or .NET Core 3.0 and only support projects configured using [Package Reference](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files) as their package management format.

 ## Getting Started

 ### Step1 : Configure your project to support [Package Reference](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files):

+> [!Information]
+> .NET Core and .NET Standard projects already use the `PackageReference` format

 #### New Projects